sookinoby/generative-models/README.md

     return data, target.reshape((-1,))
 ```

-### preparing dataset for gluon RNN
+### preparing the dataset for gluon RNN

-This is very similar to preparing dataset for un Rolled RNN expect for ordering.
+This is very similar to preparing the dataset for un Rolled RNN, expect for shape of input.
 The dataset should be ordered in the shape (number of example X batch_size).
-For example let consider sample dataset set in the format below.
+For example, let us consider the sample dataset below:
 ![Alt text](images/batch_reshape.png?raw=true "batch reshape")
-The input sequence is converted to batch of size 3, and then into 2 separate input sequence of length.
-By performing such a transformation, it is very easy to generate arbitary length input sequence for trainign.
+In the above image, the input sequence is converted to batch of size 3, and then into 2 separate input sequence of length 2.
+By transforming it this way, it is very easy to generate arbitrary length input sequence , say 5.
+During our training, we use a input sequence length of 15.
+This is a hyperparameter and may require fine tuning for best output.

 ### Designing RNN in Gluon

-We define a class which allows us to create two type of RNN namely GRU (Gated Recurrent Unit) and LSTM.
-Below the python snippet
+Next, we define a class which allows us to create two types of RNN namely GRU (Gated Recurrent Unit) and LSTM.
+GRU are simpler version of LSTM and perform as good as LSTM.
+You can find a comparison study [here](https://arxiv.org/abs/1412.3555).
+Below is the python snippet

 ```python
 # Class to create model objects.